AtanasovAtanas/pb-interactive-csharp/EN/00-Introduction-to-Programming/01-Welcome-to-Coding.md

 In order to write commands, we should know **the syntax and the semantics of the language** which we are working with, in our case – **C#**.

-Therefore, we are going to get familiar with the syntax and the semantics of the language C#, and with programming generally, in the current book, by learning step by step code writing from the simpler to the more complex programming constructions.
+Therefore, we are going to get familiar with the syntax and the semantics of the language C#, and with programming generally, by learning step by step code writing from the simpler to the more complex programming constructions.
 [/slide]

 [slide]